Colin Campbell (sociologist): Career

 Colin Campbell was born in 1940 in Sutton Coldfield, England.
 He was a founder member of Birmingham Humanists.
 He is married and has two children.

 He graduated with a BSc. in Economics from the University of London in 1961.
 Afterwards he worked as a teacher at the City of Birmingham College of Commerce.
 In 1964, he moved to York as an assistant lecturer, and received his PhD in 1968 from the University of London.
 He is Professor Emeritus at the University of York, with 60 years of service.
 From 1974 to 1976 he was a Visiting Professor at Simon Fraser University.
 In 1994 he was a Research Fellow at Nuffield College, Oxford; In 1998 he was Visiting Research Fellow at the Institute for Cultural Pluralism at the Candido Mendes University in Rio de Janeiro.
 In 1999, he was Visiting Research Fellow at the Australian National University.

 Cultic milieu

 In a 1972 essay, Campbell coined the theory of the "cultic milieu".
 It refers to a social space where various fringe beliefs and countercultural ideas coexist, often opposing mainstream beliefs.
 It encompasses a range of unconventional religious, political, and philosophical ideologies that can influence one another.
 His initial development of the idea largely focused on the manifestations of "cultic" religious groups in the 1960s and 1970s, which dissolved only to reform in different ways.

+The Myth of Social Action

+In a 1996 book, The Myth of Social Action, Campbell criticizes what he argues was the dominant "social situationist" approach in sociological theory.
+Describing social situationism as a paradigm holding that "actions can be identified only by reference to the social context in which they occur," Campbell argues that this central tenet is an amalgamation of several traditions that gained prominence in sociology, including the linguistic turn, social interactionism, and the criticism of motives in cultural theory (e.g., Mills).
+Campbell claims that this paradigm restricts sociology's attention without justification, and he calls for alternative paradigms that focus on human action in its full breadth.